mjosaarinen/hilabliss/README.md

 * SHA3 for hashing and random oracle stuff.
 * Number Theoretic Transforms for negacyclic rings.
 * A binary-search Discrete Gaussian sampler, which only has 64 bits of precision however.
-This is basically a demonstrator.
+See http://eprint.iacr.org/2015/953
 * A semi-secure PRNG called "notrand" for completeness, also using SHA3.
 * A test driver.
 * Not super fast.